term7/RaspberryPi-USB-Privacy-Gadget/README.md

 We see this as a deeply concerning development: yet another step toward surveillance capitalism that undermines the privacy of all Apple users.

 To be fair, Apple has faced significant criticism for these practices.
-As a result, some of these intrusions, such as the ContentFilterExclusionList, which allowed native Apple apps to bypass local firewalls and VPNs—have since been revoked: ([A Wall without a Hole](https://blog.obdev.at/a-wall-without-a-hole/)).
+As a result, some of these intrusions, such as the ContentFilterExclusionList, which allowed native Apple apps to bypass local firewalls and VPNs — have since been revoked: [A Wall without a Hole](https://blog.obdev.at/a-wall-without-a-hole/).

 According to Apple, [privacy](https://www.apple.com/privacy/) is a fundamental human right: